chaytanc/chaytanc.github.io/_projects/disinfo-research.md

 ---

-1. ### **Introduction**
+### **Introduction**

 #### _1.1 Problem_

 Disinformation – or information that is intentionally misleading or false and with intent to harm (Wardle & Derakhshan, 2017) – proliferates on social media (Subcommittee on Intelligence and Special Operations, 2021) but mingles among millions of authentic opinions.
-The effects are difficult to measure (Rid, 2021) but one clear example is the effect of Donald Trump’s tweets about the US 2020 presidential election, which undermined public trust in democracy and culminated in riots at the Capitol Building on January 6th 2021 (Bowler, Carreras & Merolla, 2022; Fried & Harris 2020).
+The effects are difficult to measure (Rid, 2021) but one clear example is the effect of Donald Trump’s tweets about the US 2020 presidential election, which undermined public trust in democracy and culminated in riots at the Capitol Building on January 6th 2021 (Bowler, Carreras & Merolla, 2022; Fried & Harris, 2020).
 Given these stakes, it is important to understand the problem – to characterize disinformation, track its spread, attribute its source, identify its causes, and assess its impacts – which inevitably requires an initial classification or form of detection.
 But, as Thomas Rid (2021) argues, the nature of disinformation means it mixes lies with the truth in subtle ways (Rid, 2021).
 Rid examines the slippery nature of disinformation and describes it in the following way:

 Disinformation works, and in unexpected ways.
 The fine line between fact and forgery may be clear in the moment an operator or an intelligence agency commits the act of falsification… or when a bogus online account invites unwitting users to join a street demonstration, or shares extremist posts.
 But fronts, forgeries and fakes don’t stop there… When social media users gather in the streets following a bogus event invitation, the demonstration is real… Engineered effects were very difficult to isolate from organic developments.